aminfakhari/markdown-cheatsheet/Markdown_CheatSheet.md

 ### Line Breaks:

-To create a line break, end a line with two or more spaces, and then type return.
+To create a line break, end a line with two or more spaces.
+Next line.

 ## Extended Syntax: